Court blocks Indiana law cutting Planned Parenthood funds

 "It is significant because, around the country, there are hundreds of thousands of people who get services through Planned Parenthood that are reimbursed by Medicaid," he said.
 "To allow those services to be denied solely because a state does not like other things that Planned Parenthood does can cause serious harm to people who depend on it for basic medical needs."

-Among Planned Parenthood's other services are cancer and HIV screenings, contraception and family planning.
+Planned Parenthood also provides services other than abortion, such as cancer and HIV screenings, contraception and family planning.
 Three percent of its services relate to abortion, according to its website.

-Half of Planned Parenthood's $970 million of revenue in the year ended June 30, 2010 came from government health services grants and reimbursements, its annual report shows.
-It said it performed more than 329,000 abortion procedures that year.
+Half of Planned Parenthood's $970 million of revenue in the year ended June 30, 2010 came from government health services grants and reimbursements, according to its annual report.
+Planned Parenthood said it performed more than 329,000 abortion procedures that year.

 The case is Planned Parenthood of Indiana Inc et al v.
 Commissioner of the Indiana State Department of Health et al, 7th U.S. Circuit Court of Appeals, No. 11-2464.